Changelog

 Runtime v0.20260408.0

-- Specialist agents no longer lose to generalists -- Routing now considers agent MCP tools, specialties, and domain keywords, not just agent name and description.
+- Specialists beat generalists: routing now considers an agent's MCP tools, specialties, and domain keywords, not just its name and description.

-- Follow-up messages stay routed correctly -- Session-aware routing biases follow-ups toward the agent that handled the previous turn.
+- Follow-ups stay with the same agent: session-aware routing biases follow-up messages toward the agent that handled the previous turn.

-- Exact dates preserved in responses -- Workflow synthesis and agent planning responses no longer rewrite concrete dates/times into relative language.
+- Exact dates preserved: workflow synthesis and agent planning responses no longer rewrite concrete dates/times as relative language.

-- Delegated tasks use their tools -- When a broad agent delegates to a specialist, the specialist now plans and executes its MCP tools instead of answering from model prior.
+- Delegated specialists use their tools: when a broad agent delegates to a specialist, the specialist plans and executes its MCP tools instead of answering from model prior.

 Runtime v0.20260407.0